john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 > Try not to give to a charity that spends more than 25% of donations on overhead.

 The first question you might have is "How do I know these charities are legit?"
 And *that* is a good question.
 Don't take my word for it.
 Do your research.
-To that end, here are four solid resources for researching charities:
+To that end, here are four great resources for researching charities:

 * [Charity Navigator](https://www.charitynavigator.org/)
 * [Charity Watch](https://www.charitywatch.org/)
 * [GuideStar](https://www.guidestar.org/) - has actual IRS forms for US charities
 * [Wise Giving Alliance](https://www.give.org/)

 Also, some charities (like [Arbor Day](https://www.arborday.org/generalinfo/990/)) post their tax returns directly on their web page for all to see.
-So look out for that.
+That's always a good sign.

 ## Donate Passively

 > Plant trees by seraching online.

 Do you Google things a lot?
 Every time you search the internet, you generate revenue for that search engine.
-Why not pipe all that revenue into planting trees, rather than just getting a billionare a bigger mega yacht?
+Why not pipe all that revenue into planting trees, rather than just helping some billionare buy a bigger mega yacht?
 If you use the [Ecosia](https://www.ecosia.org/) search engine, about 50% of the revenue you passively generate by searching online goes to planting trees around the world.

 As a bonus, Ecosia cares a LOT more about your privacy than Google does.